project-ryoma/ryoma/docs/getting-started/quickstart.md

 ## Next Steps

-Now that you have successfully set up Aita, you can start exploring more features and functionalities.
-Check out the [documentation](https://docs.aita.dev) for more information.
+Now that you have successfully set up Ryoma, you can start exploring more features and functionalities.
+Check out the [documentation](https://docs.ryoma.dev) for more information.